k-stannard/ios-notes/Misc/Git Commands.md

 `git remote add origin <remote_repo_URL>` - link remote repository to local repository

+`git commit --amend` - edit the commit message of your last commit

 ## Pushing a change to a remote repository

 `git push --set-upstream origin <branchname>` - creates an upstream channel to push changes to the remote